Semiconductor Laboratory

 2. If the cooling water is not needed anymore (i.e. the compressor and the magnet are not in use), you can close the water inlet valve and the water drainage valve.

 3. Wait for the cryostat to warm up.
-The temperature inside the cryostat (all 4 temperature sensors) needs to be at least higher than the freezing point of Water (> 273.2 K) before the Cryostat can be vented.
-This, depending on the method, can take a long time.
+The temperature inside the cryostat needs to be at least higher than the freezing point of water before the cryostat can be vented.
+Wait until the temperature is room temperature ~ 290 K before venting.
+It will take a long time for the cryostat to warm up by itself.
+You can use this slow warming to take temperature dependent measurements.

 Port A pinout